Nosto/nosto-woocommerce/readme.txt

 === Nosto - Personalization for WooCommerce ===
 Contributors: nosto
-Tags: nosto tagging, woocommerce, e-commerce, ecommerce, personalization, recommendations, Requires at least: 3.5.0
+Tags: nosto tagging, woocommerce, e-commerce, ecommerce, personalization, recommendations Requires at least: 3.5.0
 Tested up to: 4.3.1
 Stable tag: 1.0.6
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Nosto is the easiest way to deliver your customers personalized shopping experiences - wherever they are.
+Deliver your customers personalized shopping experiences, at every touch point, across every device.

 == Description ==

-Nosto analyzes your customers’ behavior, learning their likes and dislikes and enables you to automatically personalize your product recommendations, triggered emails, pop-ups and facebook ads in real-time, for each individual shopper.
-The result?
-Happier customers that buy more.

-Combining patent-pending world-class technology with a core focus on ease of use, there are no complicated integrations or deep technical know-how required.
-And with a success-based pricing model that scales with your business, you’ll be up and running in minutes - totally risk free.
+Every customer is unique.
+Are you treating them that way?
+Nosto analyzes hundreds of thousands of data points across your store in real-time, to help you go beyond the numbers and see the individual.
+We harnesses big data to build a deep understanding of your every customer in real-time, automatically predicting and delivering the most relevant shopping experiences at every touch point, across every device.

+Developed with busy ecommerce professionals and ease of use in mind, Nosto is the most effective way to build and launch personalized marketing campaigns without the need for dedicated IT resources.
+Nosto ensures your rich data isn't being locked away in silos, but can be accessed and utilised efficiently through one complete personalization solution.

-We are proud to be trusted by over 10,000 retailers from 100+ countries worldwide.
+We are proud to be trusted by over 20,000 retailers from 150+ countries worldwide including brands like Volcom and FlightClub.

-Go live today with 14 days free – no credit card required!
+Get started today with 14 days free – no credit card required!

+**Important note**: Powerful personalization needs a lot of data fuel!
+For that reason, to really see the benefit of Nosto **you need to stock more than 10 products and have over 1,000 visitors per month.**

-Features
+== Features ==

-Personalized Facebook Ads
+### Personalized Facebook Ads
--The fastest, easiest way to deliver personalized advertising to a marketplace of over 1.4 billion people.
+The fastest, easiest way to deliver personalized advertising to a marketplace of over 1.4 billion people.

-Personalized Product Recommendations
+### Personalized Product Recommendations
--Recommend shoppers the most relevant products in real-time based on their unique user behavior.
+Recommend shoppers the most relevant products in real-time based on their unique user behavior.

-Personalized Behavioral Pop-ups
+### Personalized Behavioral Pop-ups
--Reduce site abandonment and increase conversion with time-limited special offers and one-time discounts.
+Reduce site abandonment and increase conversion with time-limited special offers and one-time discounts.

-Personalized Triggered Emails
+### Personalized Triggered Emails
--Reconnect with your customers through automated, personalized emails.
+Reconnect with your customers through automated, personalized emails.

-OK, but why Nosto?
+== OK, but why Nosto? ==

--Pay only for the sales we help you make
-We believe it’s important to be fair.
-That is why we only make money when you do, taking a small % of the revenue we help you generate.
-No setup costs.
+### One Platform.
+Infinite Possibilities.
+Nosto’s all-in-one solution allows you to manage all your personalization campaigns from one place.
+With rich customization options and advanced merchandizing rules we give you full control over which recommendations to display, when, where and to whom.
+With our advanced API we enable you to extend the power of Nosto’s personalization to even more channels.

+### Built for marketers.
+Loved by IT.
+Nosto has been developed with busy ecommerce professionals in mind.
+Our easy-to-use interface allows you create, launch and optimize multi-channel personalization campaigns in real- time, without the need for IT.

+### Continuous learning.
+Continuous optimization.
+With a rapidly growing community of over 20,000 retailers using Nosto across the globe, we are able to leverage vasts amounts of data to uncover deep insights into what drives successful shopping experiences.
+Running tests across millions of daily visitors we know which personalization strategies work best for which kind of retailers and are continuously improving our algorithms to improve the performance on your store.

+### An entire team dedicated to your success
+Our in-house ecommerce experts have worked with thousands of retailers worldwide.
+Using these learnings we ensure you have the best personalization setup for your store and are continually optimizing for peak performance thereafter.

+### Success-based pricing
+Nosto’s pricing scales with your business.
+No set-up costs.
 No fixed fees.
 No minimum contract lengths.
-Learn more about our pricing [here](http://www.nosto.com/pricing/).

--Easy to customize, easy to use
-Nosto makes it easy for you to create and edit recommendations with just a few clicks.
-With options available for advanced rules and filtering and customizable design, the control is in your hands.

--1:1 personalization
-Unlike other services, Nosto delivers tailored recommendations right down to the individual.
-We know the brands your customers love, the categories they shop and what they’ve bought or browsed in the past.
-The result?
-Higher conversion rates for you.

--Real-time
-Nosto’s self-learning recommendation engine works in real-time, detecting product and customer behavior updates as they happen and updating recommendations accordingly, ensuring a smooth, up-to-date and relevant user experience at all times.

--In-depth analytics
-Nosto’s Admin Panel provides in-depth analytics and reporting tools to help you keep track of your KPIs and how Nosto is helping you reach them.
-Keep on top of your business, wherever you are.
+We simply take a small % of the revenue we help you generate.

+### Fast, easy implementation
+Nosto has completely transformed the way personalization technology integrates with ecommerce stores.
+Our solution can be added to any site with just a few snippets of code, or a 1-click download of our module, allowing retailers to get up and running with personalization in days rather than months.
+This is where our patents lie and the reason we’re the fastest-growing personalization solution in the world today.

 == Installation ==